felipecao/pact-sample/README.md

             assert response.status == 200
             assert response.contentType == 'application/json'
             assert response.data.status == 'OK'
+            assert dateTimeMatchesExpectedPattern(response.data.currentDateTime)
         }

         assert result == PactVerificationResult.Ok.INSTANCE  // This means it is all good }

+    private boolean dateTimeMatchesExpectedPattern(def currentDateTime) {
+        try {
+            DateTimeFormatter formatter = DateTimeFormatter.ofPattern(DATE_TIME_PATTERN);
+            LocalDateTime.parse(currentDateTime.value, formatter)

+            return true
+        } catch (DateTimeParseException e) {
+            return false
         }
+    }
+}

 ```
 (You'll notice my example has **a lot** in common with the example proposed on https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-consumer-groovy :) )

 From this point, you have your first consumer-driven test.
 To run it, simply right-click the class on your favourite IDE and run it.
 No need to rely on special fancy Gradle commands, any regular test running mechanism will do.

-As soon as you run this test, a new file will be created: `target/Status CLI-Status Endpoint.json`.
+As soon as you run this test, a new file will be created: `target/StatusCLI-StatusEndpoint.json`.
 This file describes the contract both parties should comply with it, along with Pact-specific metadata.

 Having something generated under `/target` on a Gradle project sounds rather funky.
 You can customize this via system properties.
 Suppose you want generated pacts to be placed under Gradle's regular `/build` folder, or under `/build/pacts`.
 Just invoke your test using `-Dpact.rootDir="build/pacts"`.
 Or if you rather have this configured at `build.gradle`, add the following block: